 Microphones are another important element for hybrid learning.
 Many technologies will include a microphone option in their hardware, but sometimes they may not be high quality or they can pick up a lot of noise.
-An option to solving these issues is by purchasing an external microphone.
+An option for solving these issues is by purchasing an external microphone.

-Audio products for hybrid teaching should let teachers make use of their entire classroom, not be stuck at the front of the room.
+Audio products for hybrid teaching strategies should let teachers make use of their entire classroom, not be stuck at the front of the room.
 This makes it easier for them to engage with their in-person students without worrying about remote students missing out.
 Teachers should be able to move freely around their teaching space without worrying about hitting a dead zone or stepping out of audio range and remote students should be able to hear their in-person classmates with no issue, regardless of where they’re spaced in the classroom and if they’re speaking through a mask.

 An example of such products is Nureva® audio which gives you true full-room coverage in one easy-to-use system.
 Nureva® audio uses patented Microphone Mist™ technology that fills a classroom with thousands of virtual microphones, so everyone can be heard, from everywhere.

-Collaborative software is not a physical hardware, but it is something you should highly consider when creating a hybrid learning space.
+Collaborative software is not physical hardware, but it is something you should highly consider when creating a hybrid learning space.
 These can be free things like Google Classroom, all the way to advanced systems licensed by your school district.

-Even more so, many interactive whiteboards and displays, like the ones you will learn about in the next section, have pre-installed software that you can use for your classroom.
-However, distanced students may not be able to access the software outside of classroom, so be aware and choose the best software setup for your students.
+Even more so, many interactive whiteboards and displays, like the ones you will learn about in the next section, have pre-installed software that you can use for your hybrid classroom.
+However, distanced students may not be able to access the software outside of the classroom, so be aware and choose the best software setup for your students.

-A great example of collaboration software that comes pre-installed for classroom use for the perfect hybrid teaching solution is the ViewSonic Viewboard complete with the myViewBoard collaboration software. myViewBoard Classroom allows teachers to easily engage with students who are present in class and those who are learning remotely, with options to switch between the two.
+A great example of collaboration software that comes pre-installed for classroom use for the perfect hybrid teaching solution is the ViewSonic Viewboard complete with the myViewBoard collaboration software.
+The myViewBoard Classroom allows teachers to easily engage with students who are present in class and those who are learning remotely, with options to switch between the two.
 Whether dragging Google Images, YouTube videos, and browsers onto the board or using any of the handy writing and drawing tools, multiple users can join in on team-based activities for increased student engagement.
-Teachers can import existing lessons and materials, and there’s even a teacher dashboard feature which enables the teacher to view student information and the chat, assign/manage student huddles for group work, monitor whether the student is currently viewing the lesson and whether students have requested speaking privileges to ask questions or share comments.
+Teachers can import existing lessons and materials, and there’s even a teacher dashboard feature that enables the teacher to view student information and the chat, assign/manage student huddles for group work, monitor whether the student is currently viewing the lesson and whether students have requested speaking privileges to ask questions or share comments.

 In Class Displays